 Learn how to implement and scale hereditary cancer testing across your practice

 Giving patients the best care possible means knowing about the latest tools and technologies for diagnosing and treating disease and being able to evaluate and use them in practice.
-Genetic predisposition testing for hereditary cancers can save lives through early detection and personalized disease management.
+Our course covers the following topics:

 Taking a cancer family history